 2. Staying upstream

-I teach consultants to remain productive (and save lots of time) 'by staying upstream' as much as possible: packaging their expertise into a 'strategic system' and to price it as a premium diagnostic service (upstream being strategic versus downstream being operational).
+I teach consultants and consultancies to remain productive (and save lots of time) 'by staying upstream' as much as possible: packaging their expertise into a 'strategic system' and pricing it as a premium diagnostic service (upstream being strategic versus downstream being operational).

 As an authority, you should stay (far) away from implementation work (if you have a team, they can support the downstream work).
 That’s how I ‘survived’ the past decade: strategy, road mapping, diagnosing, teaching, C-level guidance.
 That’s your new mindset to save time as a consultant (and authority).